A special Higgs challenge: Measuring the mass and production cross section with ultimate precision at FCC-ee: Opportunities and challenges: The ``recoil mass'' method

-The selection of ZH events where the Z boson decays to $\mu^+\mu^-$ can be kept simple, by identifying two muons with an invariant mass close to $m_{\rm Z}$ and a total momentum transverse to the beam axis typically between 15 and 70\,GeV, while using as little information as possible from the rest of the event.
+Candidate ZH events where the Z boson decays to $\mu^+\mu^-$ are selected by identifying two muons with an invariant mass close to $m_{\rm Z}$ and a total momentum transverse to the beam axis typically between 15 and 70\,GeV, while using as little information as possible from the rest of the event.
 The resulting $m_\mathrm{recoil}$ distribution, obtained with a DELPHES simulation~\cite{Selvaggi:2014mya} of the IDEA detector concept~\cite{Benedikt:2651299}, in particular its drift chamber~\cite{Tassielli:2021rjk}, is displayed in the left panel of Fig.~\ref{fig:mrecoil} for an integrated luminosity of $5\,{\rm ab}^{-1}$ simulated at $\sqrt{s}= 240$\,GeV and with a nominal Higgs boson mass of $m_{\rm H} = 125$\,GeV.
 The background processes include the dominant diboson production $\rm e^+e^- \to WW$ and ZZ (where ``Z'' can be a Z or a virtual photon), the single boson production $\rm e^+e^- \to Z e^+e^-$, as well as the (radiative) dilepton events ${\rm e^+e^-} \to (\gamma) \ell^+\ell^-$.
+The dilepton and diboson background processes were simulated with {\tt Pythia}~\cite{Sjostrand:2007gs}, while {\tt WHIZARD} was used for the other background processes and the signal~\cite{Kilian:2007gr}.

-In the right panel of Fig.~\ref{fig:mrecoil}, the recoil mass distribution is fitted around $m_{\rm H}$ with a double-sided crystal-ball function for the signal and a $2^{\rm nd}$-order polynomial for the background.
+In the right panel of Fig.~\ref{fig:mrecoil}, the recoil mass distribution is fitted around $m_{\rm H}$ with a double-sided Crystal Ball function for the signal and a $2^{\rm nd}$-order polynomial for the background.
 To minimise the biases and the need for a-posteriori corrections arising from this choice of specific functional forms, the Higgs boson mass and the ZH cross section can also be adjusted from template distributions obtained from simulation, and calibrated with control processes with data.